Wife hospitalized for covid gets home to find husband dead from the same virus: ‘It was like walking into a horror movie’

 Local authorities later told her that he was likely already dead.

-Lisa, who would have celebrated the couple’s fourth wedding anniversary on Oct.
-28, said she expects to get the vaccine in September — a decision she had already made before leaving the hospital.
+Lisa, who would have celebrated her fourth wedding anniversary with Ron on Oct.
+28, said she expects to get vaccinated in September — a decision she had already made before leaving the hospital.

 She has been hurt by comments on social media criticizing her decision not to get the vaccine earlier.

 “I did what I thought was best for me,” Lisa told The Post.
-“Even if you don’t agree with me that I didn’t get the shot earlier, you don’t say, ‘I bet you wish you would have gotten the vaccine so your husband wouldn’t be dead.'”
+“Even if you don’t agree with me that I didn’t get the shot earlier, you don’t say, ‘I bet you wish you would have gotten the vaccine so your husband wouldn’t be dead.’ ”

-She added: “We wanted to make sure [the vaccine] was safe.”
+She added: “We wanted to make sure [getting vaccinated] was safe.”

-She plans to finish the home the couple was remodeling in honor of her husband.
+She plans to finish the home the couple were remodeling in honor of her husband.
 That’s what he would have wanted her to do, she said.

 “That was Ron’s dream,” Lisa told The Post.